 Selecting the right WordPress theme for your business can be tough, and unfortunately, most business owners get it wrong the first time.
-Most WordPress themes are not actually designed to help you win customers; they're designed to sit there and look pretty.
+Most WordPress themes are not actually designed to help you win customers; they're designed to sit there, look pretty at first, and then stagnate rapidly.

 On the bright side, you’re already a winner for picking WordPress as your CMS, so let’s go ahead and try to filter through the 10,000 WordPress theme options to find the few that really work.